-37. At any time after a report has been served upon the Registered Person but not less than 42 days before the date fixed for a hearing of the Charge, unless otherwise agreed between the Registered Person and ARB, the Case Presenter may serve on the Registered Person a proposed Consent Order setting out terms upon which it is proposed that the case may be concluded with the consent of the Registered Person.
+38. At any time after a report has been served upon the Registered Person but not less than 42 days before the date fixed for a hearing of the Charge, unless otherwise agreed between the Registered Person and ARB, the Case Presenter may serve on the Registered Person a proposed Consent Order setting out terms upon which it is proposed that the case may be concluded with the consent of the Registered Person.

-38. The Registered Person may within 14 days of the date when the proposed Consent Order was sent to him or her (subject to any extension of time agreed between the Registered Person and ARB), confirm in writing to the Case Presenter that the Registered Person accepts the matters set out in the proposed Consent Order and agrees to the terms of the disciplinary order, if any, therein.
+39. The Registered Person may within 14 days of the date when the proposed Consent Order was sent to them (subject to any extension of time agreed between the Registered Person and ARB), confirm in writing to the Case Presenter that the Registered Person accepts the matters set out in the proposed Consent Order and agrees to the terms of the disciplinary order, if any, therein.

-39. Where the Registered Person does not confirm within 14 days his or her consent to the proposed Consent Order in accordance with Rule 38, the proposed Consent Order will be regarded as withdrawn and the case must proceed to be considered at a hearing.
+40. Where the Registered Person does not confirm within 14 days their consent to the proposed Consent Order in accordance with Rule 39, the proposed Consent Order will be regarded as withdrawn and the case must proceed to be considered at a hearing.

-40. Where the Registered Person has given the consent referred to in Rule 38, the Case Presenter must refer the proposed Consent Order to the Consent Order Panel.
+41. Where the Registered Person has given the consent referred to in Rule 39, the Case Presenter must refer the proposed Consent Order to the Consent Order Panel.

-41. The Consent Order Panel must make such arrangements as it considers appropriate to decide whether to approve or reject the proposed Consent Order, provided that:
+42. The Consent Order Panel must make such arrangements as it considers appropriate to decide whether to approve or reject the proposed Consent Order, provided that: